iotdomain/iotdomain-standard/myzone-standard.md

 After all that work to issue identity and keys, it is now time to use them to make sure that published message are signed by the publisher.

-Unless stated otherwise, a publisher MUST sign messages that it publishes.
+Unless stated otherwise, a publisher MUST sign messages that it publishes and include it base64 encoded in the payload.
 In cases where the signature cannot be verified the consumer has the option to ignore unverified publishers.

 For example, an alarm company receives a security alert.
 The alert signature is verified to be from a registered client and not from a bad actor creating a distraction.
 The node location and alert timestamp are used to identify where and when the alert was given.